dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 ## Getting started with Screendoor on Zapier

+> **Note**: In order to use Zapier with Screendoor, you must have [permission](/articles/dashboard/accounts/managing_users.html#managing-user-permissions) to manage API keys for your Organization.

 To get Screendoor working with Zapier, the first thing you'll need to do is connect your Screendoor account.
 Select "Connected Accounts" from the Zapier menu to get started.

 ![connected accounts](../images/connected_accounts.png)